elizabethvitale/Bookstore/README.md

 		THIS IS NOT A JOKE.
 USE THE COMMAND "git clone https://github.com/elizabethvitale/Bookstore.git ."
 IN IT'S ENTIRETY THERE SHOULD BE TWO PERIODS IN THE COMMAND.
 ONE AFTER GITHUB and ONE at the END OF THE COMMAND
+	9. Go to the webapps folder and use the command 'javac -cp ROOT/WEB-INF/lib/servlet-api.jar:ROOT/WEB-INF/lib/javax.mail.jar -d ROOT/WEB-INF/classes ROOT/objects/User.java ROOT/objects/Admin.java ROOT/db_objects/backendUser.java ROOT/src/register.java ROOT/src/userLogin.java ROOT/src/confirm.java ROOT/src/reset.java ROOT/src/updatepwd.java ROOT/src/updateUserInfo.java ROOT/src/loggedUpdatePwd.java ROOT/src/adminLogin.java ROOT/src/updateCard.java ROOT/src/addCard.java ROOT/src/updateCard2.java ROOT/src/updateCard3.java '

+	10. Go to the bin folder and use command './shutdown' and './startup'

-	9. At this point, you should be able to access tomcat via localhost:8080 in your web browser.
+	11. At this point, you should be able to access tomcat via localhost:8080 in your web browser.
 If you see the Bookstore, everything is set up correctly...except for some broken links here and there.
 If you see a "you have sucessfully created a tomcat server!"-themed webpage, you did not delete the original index.jsp page provided by tomcat, so you'll need to delete the ROOT directly (rm -rf ROOT), recreate an empty one, and pull again.